Real Estate Crowdfunding: Evaluate If Crowdfunding Is The Right Investment Option For You

 - Some commercial real estate crowdfunding deals (CREs) have very low liquidity, this can result in a loss of all rights on your money for 3-7 years.

-Assetmonk only trades and invests in high liquidity assets because we understand how discouraging low liquidity and the chances of losing your hard-earned money can be.
+Assetmonk only curates high liquidity assets because we understand how discouraging low liquidity and the chances of losing your hard-earned money can be.

 - Some investors like to know everything about their money when they invest.
 But if you don’t invest through the correct platform or in the right project, issues related to transparency and projects not coming around in promised time can arise.